-All highlighting keystrokes use the sum key in conjunction with a special key.
+All highlighting keystrokes use the sept key in conjunction with a special key.
 The arrow keys move the highlight in the indicated direction.
-Howe and END move to the left and right end of the line, respectively.
+Home and END move to the left and right end of the line, respectively.

 If you haven't already created a highlight, Anzio will begin by extending the highlight from the current cursor location.
 Thus the cursor location is one end of the block, and you are moving the other end of the block.
-You can switch ends by hitting the numeric-pad 5 key while holding the shift .
+You can switch ends by hitting the numeric-pad 5 key while holding the

-If you do SHET FOUP, or you SHET A past the top of the screen, Anzio will take you seamlessly into REVIEW mode, with the highlight still in effect.
+If you do seriffer, or you seriff past the top of the screen, Anzio will take you seamlessly into REVIEW mode, with the highlight still in effect.
 You can continue to scroll upwards, and thereby select a large part of your REVIEW buffer.
-To exit REVIEW mode, hit ESC.
+To exit REVIEW mode, hit see .